KashifKhn/haft/docs/docs/reference/configuration.md

 # Configuration

-Haft can be configured through command-line flags, environment variables, and configuration files.
+Haft can be configured through command-line flags and configuration files.

 ## Command-Line Flags